oracle/json-in-db/YCSB/ycsb-soda/README.md

 ## Guide to run YCSB on AJD instance

-This section describes how to run YCSB on AJD Instance in Oracle Cloud.
+This section describes how to run YCSB on AJD instance in Oracle Cloud.

 ### 1. Provision AJD Instance.